genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_12.3_2022.md

 Non-physical steric clashes or non-equilibrium geometries in the initial structure must be resolved before the gREST simulation.
-Here, we do this via five steps: 1) minimization (step2.1), 2) equilibration in NVT ensemble (step2.2), 3) relaxation of the simulation box in NPT ensemble with positional restraints (step2.3), 4) equilibration in NPT ensemble without positional restraints, and 5) equilibration in NPT ensemble with 3.5 fs time step and r-RESPA (step2.5).
-In the `2_minimize_pre-equil` directory, all control files "`step2.*.inp`" are given.
-For further details of the control file and choice of parameters, please refer to basic tutorials section (see [Tutorial 3.2](/tutorials/genesis_tutorial_3.2_2022/)) and [Tutorial 10.1](/tutorials/genesis_tutorial_10.1_2022/) for simulations with large time step.
+Here, we do this via five steps:
+1) minimization (step2.1),
+2) equilibration in NVT ensemble (step2.2),
+3) relaxation of the simulation box in NPT ensemble with positional restraints (step2.3),
+4) equilibration in NPT ensemble without positional restraints (step 2.4),
+5) equilibration in NPT ensemble with
+3.5 fs time step and r-RESPA (step2.5).
+In the `2_minimize_pre-equil` directory, all control files `step2.*.inp` are given.
+For further details of the control files and choice of parameters, please refer to basic tutorials section (see [Tutorial 3.2](/tutorials/genesis_tutorial_3.2_2022/)) and [Tutorial 10.1](/tutorials/genesis_tutorial_10.1_2022/) for simulations with large time step.

 Let's change directory.

 ```bash
 #Change directory to 2_minimize_pre-equi